nostorg/clients/index.md

 - Event Relays: Shows all connected relays where an event exists.
 - Search: On connected relays, returns any existing user by username or NIP-05, and returns any existing note by content.
 - Multiple Accounts: Saves multiple profiles to switch between views or logins for multiple accounts with public keys, private keys, or extension (NIP-07).
+- macOS: Has a fully native desktop macOS app, not just a mobile app that can run on Apple Silicon.

 ### Similar projects